deepsense-ai/seahorse/docs/_deployment/dswb.md

 press the **START EDITING** button to start editing the workflow.
 This will start the Seahorse Spark application responsible for executing your workflow.

-To find out more on what is possible in Seahorse, see the [Quick Start guide](index.html).
+To find out more on what is possible in Seahorse, see the [Getting Started guide](../getting_started.html#use-seahorse).

 ## Platform Information